Woodward Park City with Kids: Action Sports, Foam Pits, and Indoor Thrills

 That said, action sports inherently involve some risk, and parents should be realistic about that.
 Make sure your kids wear all recommended protective gear, listen to the coaches, and start with features that match their current ability rather than jumping straight to the advanced stuff because they saw an older kid do something cool.
 The coaches are good at gently redirecting kids who are in over their heads, and the progression system encourages building skills before attempting harder tricks.

 For parents who are nervous, I recommend watching a few minutes from the viewing areas before deciding how you feel.
 Seeing the foam pits in action, the coaching staff working with beginners, and the safety measures in place is usually enough to ease concerns.
 There are viewing areas throughout the facility where parents can watch, take photos, and cheer their kids on.
-And honestly, after about five minutes of watching your kid grinning and bouncing off foam pit walls, your concern will be replaced by genuine joy at seeing them so completely, purely happy and proud of themselves.
+After about five minutes of watching your kid grinning and bouncing off foam pit walls, your concern will be replaced by genuine joy at seeing them so completely, purely happy and proud of themselves.

 Making the Most of Your Woodward Visit